Russia's Nornickel reports another fuel leak in Arctic | Business

 Russia's Nornickel reports another fuel leak in Arctic

 Tukhard settlement is situated some 70 kms (43 miles) from Nornickel's Arctic port of Dudinka on the Enisey river.
-Norilsktransgaz said it was conducting an internal investigation and has informed the emergency ministry.
+Norilsk said it was conducting an internal investigation and has informed the emergency ministry.

 "Fuel pumping works have been suspended and all possible measures are being taken to speed up the collection of spilled fuel," it said.